GabrielLCSC/portfolio/README.md

 I used Versel.com to deploy my website.
 To do so, you have to link your github account to vercel.
 Then versel will ask you what project do you want to deploy.
 Just select the right repository, follow the final steps and HERE YOU ARE !
 Your project is finally online.

-I added Checkly, an extension that you have to use for your website in order to track how well or not your website is deployed.
+I added Checkly, an extension that you have to use on your website in order to track how well or not your website is deployed.
 It gives you a lot of informations about that.

-You'll have access to it right after your next deployment, in "Deployment Status" > "Running checks" > "view on Checkly".
+You'll have access to it right after your next commit/push, in "Deployment Status" > "Running checks" > "view on Checkly".

 ##  How do I set up my repository ?

+The next step is to add "apps" in the github marketplace to improve the performances of your website.
+You will see the difference in the Checkly stats by deploying again with vercel.

+First install Imgbot to your github repository.
+It will manage the images of your website, making your website faster to load.
+And the second one I personnally chose to install is Code Factor, wich is basically a code corrector, telling you how to optimise it, and able to fix minor errors.